Nemocas/AbstractAlgebra.jl/docs/src/ncrings.md

-# Ring Interface
+# Noncommutative ring Interface

-AbstractAlgebra.jl generic code makes use of a standardised set of functions which it expects to be implemented for all rings.
+AbstractAlgebra.jl generic code makes use of a standardised set of functions which it expects to be implemented for all noncommutative rings.
 Here we document this interface.

-All libraries which want to make use of the generic capabilities of AbstractAlgebra.jl must supply all of the required functionality for their rings.
+All libraries which want to make use of the generic capabilities of AbstractAlgebra.jl must supply all of the required functionality for their noncommutative rings.

-In addition to the required functions, there are also optional functions which can be provided for certain types of rings, e.g. GCD domains or fields, etc. If implemented, these allow the generic code to provide additional functionality for those rings, or in some cases, to select more efficient algorithms.

 ## Types

-Most rings must supply two types:
+Most noncommutative rings must supply two types:
   - a type for the parent object (representing the ring itself)
   - a type for elements of that ring

-For example, the generic univariate polynomial type in AbstractAlgebra.jl provides two types in generic/GenericTypes.jl:

-  - `Generic.PolyRing{T}` for the parent objects
-  - `Generic.Poly{T}` for the actual polynomials

-The parent type must belong to `AbstractAlgebra.Ring` and the element type must belong to `AbstractAlgebra.RingElem`.
-Of course, the types may belong to these abstract types transitively, e.g. `Poly{T}` actually belongs to `AbstractAlgebra.PolyElem{T}` which in turn belongs to `AbstractAlgebra.RingElem`.
+The parent type must belong to `AbstractAlgebra.NCRing` and the element type must belong to `AbstractAlgebra.NCRingElem`.
+Of course, the types may belong to these abstract types transitively via an intermediate abstract type.

 For parameterised rings, we advise that the types of both the parent objects and element objects to be parameterised by the types of the elements of the base ring